UBC-MDS/dsresumatch/README.md

 ## Contributing

-Interested in contributing?
+As a developer, are you innterested in contributing?
 Check out the contributing guidelines.

-You may find the guided instruction in [CONTRIBUTING.md](https://github.com/UBC-MDS/dsresumatch/blob/main/CONTRIBUTING.md) Please note that this project is released with a Code of Conduct.
+ You may find the guided instructions in [CONTRIBUTING.md](https://github.com/UBC-MDS/dsresumatch/blob/main/CONTRIBUTING.md) Please note that this project is released with a Code of Conduct.
 By contributing to this project, you agree to abide by its terms.

 ## License